lguerard/ContextDots/README.md

 - Can I keep the ContextDots Macro in my Microsoft PowerPoint Macro list?
 At this moment, there is no (easy) way to keep record of used PPT macros...

-- Will there be a method which doesn't require macro/coding skills?
-Stay tuned ;)